NakhodaAmir/UBHackopoly2025/ReadMe.md

 CLEANSE　4 AP   Instantly removes all status ailments.
 Does not restore HP.

+ITEMS:
+- speed potion (make your speed faster by 30%)
+- cleans potion (cleanse all debuff)
+- mini health potion (heals 50)
+- mega health potion (heals 150)
+- AP potion (Replenish 1)
+- spider web (reduces enemy speed by 40% for one turn)
+- spikes reduces enemy speed by 25% for 3 turns

 You can get 4 ap every single turn